 His main military experience came during the Hundred Years’ War, where he led troops as a commander in France from 1367-1374.

 In 1371, John married Constance of Castile.
-Due to this marriage, he believed in his claim to the kingdoms of Castile and Leon.
-John travelled to Spain in 1386, but failed miserably and renounced his claim to Castile and Leon.
+He tried to exploit his wife’s claim to the kingdoms of Castile and Leon following their marriage: John travelled to Spain in 1386, but failed miserably and renounced his claim.

 Henry ‘Hotspur’ Percy